Contents

 Here at Cover4Caravans, we see things slightly differently.

-It doesn’t matter how recently you have made a claim or how large that claim was; we will provide you with a quotation.
+It doesn’t matter how recently you have made a claim or how large that claim was; in most cases, we will provide you with a quotation.
 If you have made several claims, we may need to discuss a specific deal with you, but we will still endeavour to find cover for you.

 Thinking twice